socrata/socrata-py/README.md

 Returns:
 ```
-    result (bool, dict | Revision): The Revision resulting from this API call, or an error
+    Revision The Revision resulting from this API call, or an error
 ```

 ### [Revision](https://github.com/socrata/socrata-py/blob/master//socrata/revisions.py#L177)